 MV Pindito Diving

 Pelagian Liveaboard is a 35m/115ft long scuba diving yacht based at Wakatobi Resort.
 The resort is located on Onemobaa Island which is near the southeastern tip of Sulawesi Island in Indonesia.
 The Vessel has five cabins with air conditioning and ensuite bathrooms.
 So the ship carries 10 guest or divers at a time.
 Enjoy our blog articles on Frogfish: The Over Looked Camouflage Artist and Cuttlef...More Liveaboard Details

 The Raja Ampat Aggressor is a 100ft long scuba diving vessel.
 The yacht has 8 cabins for 16 divers/passengers.
 The ship glides through the waters of mostly eastern Indonesia.
 As a result, its main itinerary includes: Raja Ampat, Banda Sea, and Derawan Islands.
 From April to August they sail to Komodo and Flores Island, Banda Sea/Ring of Fire, Banda Sea/Raja Ampat, and Raja Ampat/Halmahera/Lemb...More Liveaboard Details

-The New White Manta liveaboard is a scuba diving vessel based in Indonesia.
+The New White Manta Explorer liveaboard is a scuba diving vessel based in Indonesia.
 They have 14 cabins and accommodate up to 24 guests.
 This is a state of the art 150ft long yacht designed and built by divers.
 So, the question is, is this a steel hull ship, or a cruising hotel?
 All cabins have ensuite bathrooms and AC.
 The Upper deck and main deck cabins have window views.
-Satellite telephone and wifi is...More Liveaboard Details
+Satellite telephone an...More Liveaboard Details

 Climate: Throughout Indonesia there is a consent air temperature of 25 – 27°C / 78 – 80°F